JasonSorria/JasonSorria.github.io/_posts/2016-10-14-jekyll_tutorials1.md

 $ gem install jekyll bundler
 ```

-If you see that `WARNING:  You don't have $HOME/.gem/ruby/2.6.0/bin in your PATH, gem executables will not run.` add this path into your system environment value.(if you do not kown how to add system environment value you can see my [this article]() to get more details).
+If you see that `WARNING:  You don't have $HOME/.gem/ruby/2.6.0/bin in your PATH, gem executables will not run.` add this path into your system environment value.(if you do not kown how to add system environment value you can see my [this article](https://jasonsorria.github.io/2019/12/system-environment/) or [my github](https://github.com/JasonSorria/linux/blob/master/problem_logs/system-environment.md) to get more details).

 Create blog